From Mad to M.A.D.L.E.S.S

 Ongoing Online Programs

-…about our online programs is found on the IMC calendar.
-IMC’s YouTube Channel: https://www.YouTube.com/insightmed IMC’s YouTube Live Stream: https://www.YouTube.com/insightmed/live Programs on YouTube: Accessed either at YouTube Livestream or IMC Website Livestream Weekday Morning Meditation with Gil Fronsdal — 7:00 am…
+…are found on the “Insight Meditation Channel” on YouTube.
+IMC’s YouTube Channel: https://www.YouTube.com/insightmed IMC’s YouTube Live Stream: https://www.YouTube.com/insightmed/live Programs on YouTube: Accessed either at YouTube Livestream or IMC Website Livestream Weekday Morning Meditation with Gil Fronsdal — 7:00 am —…

 IMC Online Programs in the COVID era